 Automated configuration

 Automated configuration is a cybersecurity practice that uses specialized tools and scripts to systematically define, deploy, and maintain the desired secure state of IT infrastructure components.
-This approach transforms infrastructure and security settings into codified, executable policies that can automatically enforce security baselines, provision resources according to predefined specifications, and detect configuration drift—instances where systems deviate from their intended secure state.
+By codifying infrastructure and security settings into executable policies, organizations can enforce consistent security baselines, provision resources according to predefined specifications, and automatically detect and remediate configuration drift—instances where systems deviate from their intended secure state.
+This approach is central to Security Automation and DevSecOps methodologies, significantly reducing human error and accelerating secure system provisioning.